dbiservices/yak/docs/configuration/cloud_authentication.md

 ## AWS

-For AWS you can authenticate you with the AWS CLI or with the below AWS parameters setting
+For AWS you can authenticate you with the AWS CLI  programmatic access key variables

 - temporary keys(valid some hours only)
 ```